Aren’t jellyfish some of the coolest ocean animals around?

 Directions

-We made the purple jellyfish’s tentacles thinner than the blue one’s, but preferred the thicker tentacles.
-They look better to us and they’re easier to work with.
+We experimented a bit and made the purple jellyfish’s tentacles thinner than the blue ones.
+But you know what?
+We ended up liking the thicker tentacles more.
+They seem to have more character, and they’re easier to handle.

-Place glue on the top end of the tentacle and glue it to the back side of the jellyfish underlayer.
+Now, let your child dab some glue on the top end of each tentacle and press it onto the back side of the jellyfish’s underlayer.
+This is where the jellyfish starts to to come to life.

-Once it’s glued in place, feel free to twist the strands into the exact position you want them.
-You may even want to crease the paper slightly to get them to fall into place.
+Once it’s glued in place, feel free to twist the strands into their desired position.
+They may even want to crease the paper slightly to get them to fall into place.

 More Ocean Ideas For Kids

-This week, have some fun with ocean animals by adding in even more animal-related activities.
+This week, have fun with ocean animals by adding more animal-related activities.
 We’ve got tons of great ideas to get you started!
 There are so many ways to explore the world of ocean animals this week – get creative and have fun!

-Reading to your kids is a great way to help them learn to focus and pay attention.
-It’s also a great way to help them develop their reading skills!
-Plus, it encourages curiosity too!
+Reading to your kids is a great way to help them learn to focus and pay attention, develop their reading skills, and encourage curiosity.
 For those reasons and more, we recommend starting with books.

 Try out some of these ocean books for kids: